pythonanywhere/help_pages/articles/LoadDataInfile.md

 .. type: text
 -->

-When trying to get data in mysql, you may see an error a little like this:
+When trying to get data into MySQL using `LOAD DATA INFILE`, you may see an error a little like this:

     Error Code: 1045 Access denied for user 'myusername'@'%' (using password: YES)

+There are two things you need to do to make this work:

+### Use the command-line flag to enable loading client data

-The newer versions of mysql client block load data by default.
+The newer versions of MySQL client block load data by default.
 You need to pass it in as a command line switch.
-If you open up a Bash console you can connect the the mysql database manually like so:
+If you open up a Bash console you can connect to the database manually like so:

     :::bash
     mysql -h myusername.mysql.pythonanywhere-services.com -u myusername 'myusername$default' -p --local-infile=1

 "--local-infile=1" enables the load data command.
 You will be prompted for your password.

+### Use `LOCAL` in the MySQL command

+The MySQL command `LOAD DATA INFILE "foo.csv"` tries to load the contents of the file `foo.csv` on the computer where the database is running.
+On PythonAnywhere, the MySQL server is on a different computer to the one where your code runs, so your files aren't available.
+Instead, you need to tell the database to load the file from the computer where the MySQL *client* is running, by adding the extra keyword `LOCAL`:

+    LOAD DATA LOCAL INFILE "foo.csv"